-8. L’Oreal Professional Steampod Brazil Fantasy Limited Edition: £145, Look Fantastic
+8. L’Oreal Professional Steampod Brazil Fantasy Limited Edition: £145, John Lewis

 If you fancy trying something a bit different, then these Steampod straighteners are worth considering.
 To use, you fill the steampod (a small plastic container attached to the cord) with water and plug in the irons, turn on, set the temperature and place the plates on your hair in the direction of the arrows on the plate.
 As you move the irons down your hair, the integrated comb detangles knots and you’ll notice steam coming out of the jets – it looks like you’re literally ironing your hair.
 But the result is a super-straight, professional-looking finish.
 And the steam is meant to reduce the damage to your hair too.